SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Oh," Pinkie said.

-"That is all well and good, but we need the timings set," Rainbow said.
+"That is all well and good, but we need the timing set," Rainbow said.

 "That's why I said almost," Twilight explained.